A chilled future for HPC

 Iceotope’s Hopton explained the choices that users face when deciding to use direct liquid cooling technologies.
 He argues that the main choice between direct liquid cooling technologies is Partial or Total-Liquid-Cooling, with both having their ideal use cases.

-‘Partial-Liquid-Cooling is a good fix for cabinets that are under-filled in existing data facilities or can be installed into facilities that have a low density – say 5kW/cab – provision for air cooling and spare power.
+‘Partial-Liquid-Cooling is a good fix for cabinets that are under-filled in existing data facilities or can be installed into facilities that have a low density – say 5kW/cab – provision for air cooling and

 ‘The addition of liquid cooled infrastructure adds cost and complexity, but can enable the use of spare power in the existing facility by filling the rack,’ said Hopton.